 Dr. Donna Emmanuel: Dr. Emmanuel presented two papers on the topic of Community Engagement at the College Music Society National Conference (CMS) in Santa Fe, New Mexico, and she also gave a presentation at the Annual Meeting for the National Association of Schools of Music.
 Dr. Emmanuel serves as the CMS Chair for the Committee on Community Engagement, and she is also serving as the National Program Chair for the CMS National Conference, to be held in San Antonio in November, 2017.

-Dr. Warren Henry: Dr. Henry served as the Interim Dean for the College of Music from January - July, 2016 and the Interim Chair of Music Education from June - December, 2017.
-He currently serves as the Senior Associate Dean for Academic Affairs.
+Dr. Warren Henry: Dr. Henry currently serves as the Senior Associate Dean for Academic Affairs.
 Each fall, he leads a study abroad trip to either Austria or Hungary, which is part of a course that he co-teaches with Dr. Emmanuel.
-In 2017, the students will travel to Salzburg for two days of workshops at the Mozarteum University (Orff Institute) and to Vienna, where they will attend concerts by the ORF Vienna Radio Symphony Orchestra, the Salzburg Concert Society Choir, and the Vienna Boys Choir.
+In 2018, the students will travel to Budapest, Hungary, which will include two days of workshops at the Kodály Institute (Kécskémét).

 Dr. Darhyl Ramsey: Dr. Ramsey continues to coordinate the Start Up the Band program, which is designed to provide band instruments and instruction to students in Denton ISD who might otherwise not be able to afford to participate in school band programs.
 The program recently received a $1,500 grant from the Greater Denton Arts Council and approximately $10,000 of in-kind donations from Music and Arts Corp., Denton ISD, and Pender’s Music Company.
 In 2017, Dr. Ramsey received the UNT Robert J. Rogers Community Service Award, which is given by the Office of the President to a person who has made a significant impact on the community.